 Are Mugshots Online Forever?

-Specifically, these shady websites currently create cash through Bing, Yahoo and Google ads for bail bonds companies across the nation.
+Specifically, these shady websites currently create cash through Bing, Yahoo, and Google ads for bail bonds companies across the nation.
 As long as websites host mugshots online, your arrest photo could show up.

-Review Mugshot Websites’ Privacy Policies
+Review Mugshot Sites’ Privacy Policies

 Georgia, as well as a few other selected states, presently have these laws.
 We expect many other, if not all, states to follow in their footsteps soon enough.

-Hire an Online Reputation Management Agency
+Hire An Online Reputation Management Agency

-Take Control of Your Online Reputation
+Take Control Of Your Online Reputation

 Ultimately, the outlook is positive for people scuffling with online mugshots stemming from a previous arrest.